 The fishing industry has been the engine of trade in Cádiz for many years, which is why many of its main dishes contain fresh fish, which fishermen keep catching to this day.
 For example, stews with dogfish, monkfish or sea bass.

-InCádiz the city,must-see places of interest are found in the old town.
-For example,Cádiz Cathedral, a Baroque and Neoclassical building constructed between the 18th and 19th centuries.
-The Torre Tavira, which is in the centre of Cádiz, is the reminder of the power that the capital had for commercial transactions between the Atlantic and the Mediterranean, because from its highest point, it was possible to keep a watchful eye on boats coming in and out.
+In Cádiz city, the places of interest are located in the old town.
+For example, the Cádiz Cathedral, a baroque and neoclassical building built between the eighteenth and nineteenth centuries.
+The Tavira Tower, which is in the centre of Cádiz, is a reminder of the power that the capital had for commercial transactions between the Atlantic and the Mediterranean, as from its highest point the entrance and exit of the ships that docked in the port of Cádiz was watched.

-Another attraction in the city is the Puerta de Tierra.
+Another attractive point of the city is the Puerta de Tierra.
 This monument marks the separation between the old part of the city and the new.
-If there is any architectural beauty worth visiting, one must undoubtedly consider thecastles in Cádiz, calledSanta Catalina Castleand San Sebastián Castle.
-Finally, the list wouldn’t be complete without mentioning the Cádiz Museum, where exhibitions help visitors learn more about the extensive history of Cádiz.
+If there are architectural beauties worth visiting are the castles in Cadiz, called Castillo de Santa Catalina and Castillo de San Sebastian.
+Finally, we cannot fail to mention the Museo de Cádiz, where exhibitions are held to help you learn more about the extensive history of Cádiz.

-What is theMontecastillo Golf?
-This club is located just 10 km from the town of Jerez and is just 1 km from the Jerez Circuit.
-The Montecastillo course boasts 18 holes par 72, and was designed by the American golfer Jack Nicklaus.
+What is Montecastillo Golf?
+This club is just 10 km from the city of Jerez and just 1 km from the Circuit of Jerez.
+The Montecastillo course boasts 18 holes par 72 and was designed by the American golfer Jack Nicklaus.
 This course was home to the Peugeot Tour 3 and the Volvo Masters for 5 consecutive years.
-There is a driving range, putting green and chipping greens, as well as a golf school that provides classes to suit all ages.
+There is a driving range, putting green and chipping greens, and a golf school that provides classes to suit all ages.